eliasmaia/intro-html/README.md

+# Readme
+This is a repository created for the GitHub Learning Lab course "Intro to HTML".

 ## Your GitHub Learning Lab Repository for Intro to HTML

 Welcome to your repository for your GitHub Learning Lab course.
 This repository will be used during the different activities that I will be guiding you through.